|

 principles as we do at Roadworks.
 Your progress chart will be a fantastic record of how thing are going, and the driving skills

 DSA book is exactly what your instructor should be teaching you.
+I

-useful and informative for anyone looking to learn to drive.
-If an instructor tells you they can get you through the test
+hope the above is useful and informative for anyone looking to learn to drive.
+If an instructor tells you they can

-in 20 lessons, just to get your business, what happens when you reach the 20-lesson mark and test standard is still
+get you through the test in 20 lessons, just to get your business, what happens when you reach the 20-lesson mark

-a long way off?
+and test standard is still a long way off?
 Knowing the facts beforehand can be the only way to learn efficiently.

 |